Jollywatt/typst-wordometer/src/lib.typ

 ///      vowels: lower(s).matches(regex("[aeiou]")).len(),
 ///  ))
 ///  ```
-/// - method (string): The algorithm to use.
+/// - method (string): The count aggregation method to use.
 Can be:
 ///   - `"stringify"`: Convert the content into one big string, then perform the
 ///     word count.
-///   - `"bubble"`: Traverse the content tree performing word counts at each
+///   - `"bubble"`: Recursively traverse the content tree performing word counts
-///     textual leaf node, then "bubble" the results back up (i.e., sum them).
+///     at each textual leaf node and propagating them up to parent elements.
 ///   Performance and results may vary by method!
+///   In my experience, `"stringify"` is faster.
 #let word-count-of(
   content,
   exclude: (),